acs_docs

 example_file1 example_file2 testdir1

-To view the contents of a specific directory, send the path as an argument to ls.
-In this example the current directory is home, which contains testdir1.
-As shown in the output, testdir1 contains one file: testdir1_file1
+To inspect a specific directory, provide its path as an argument to ls.
+In the example below, testdir1 is located in the home directory and contains one file: testdir1_file1.

 [username@pegasus ~]$ ls testdir1